This camera has been sold under two different names: "Spectra" and

 series has more exposure control possibilities than ordinary Polaroid

-cameras.
-The body is quite compact seen the film format and has a Sonar
+point and shoot).
+The body is quite compact seen the film format and

 system.
 The series was expensive, just under $ 250 in 1986 for the

 first model.
 More advanced Pro models followed.
 The Pro model was first

 launched under the Minolta name, but it was built by Polaroid.

 Most of these cameras have a plastic lens ("Quintic Lens"),

 but some SE cameras have a lens labeled "Glass Coated Lens" rather than

 "Quintic Lens".
 It is unclear whether this is a plastic lens with a coated glass in front of it or a glass element lens.
 Just to make it clear: Polaroid was capable of building

 high quality plastic lenses and even to coat them, these lenses age